 Create a Script

-To use the Synthetic Monitoring feature for the Scripted Browser and Scripted REST monitor types, you must first create and upload a script, which is a recorded user path that is used to simulate user transactions on the application.
+To use the Availability Monitoring feature for the Scripted Browser and Scripted REST monitor types, you must first create and upload a script, which is a recorded user path that is used to simulate user transactions on the application.

 The script must be recorded in the following file types based on the monitor type you want to create using the script: